Ocean enthusiasts of all ages are welcome to join SRC for any of its exciting citizen science research trips in South Florida or Bahamas.

 - Participation in coral restoration research (you will plant corals!!)

 - Coral Reef Expert Q&A

 - AGE LIMIT: All participants must be at least 18 years of age

 - SKILL REQUIREMENT: All participants must be able to swim and strong snorkeling skills are preferred

 - SCUBA REQUIREMENT: All diving participants must have a dive certification (Open Water or higher through PADI, NAUI or SSI), have at least 12 lifetime dives and at least one dive within the previous 12 months (bring dive logs if available)

 - We offer trips for individuals, private charters and corporate groups

-- Rescue a Reef: When you Rescue a Reef with RJD, you are funding the ongoing effort to propagate staghorn corals and restore local reefs here in South Florida with those new coral fragments.
+- Rescue a Reef: When you Rescue a Reef with SRC, you are funding the ongoing effort to propagate staghorn corals and restore local reefs here in South Florida with those new coral fragments.
 Any donation amount is helpful and much appreciated.
 If you would like to make a larger donation, such as $1000 or more, you will also have the opportunity to name your rescued reef and receive field reports on the status of your reef.
 Please explore our Rescue a Reef page for more information.